CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 everybody else means to fight the hardest battle which any human being can fight and never stop fighting." &mdash; E.E.
 Cummings

 > "Empty your mind, be formless.
 Shapeless, like water.
 If you put water into a cup, it becomes the cup.
 You put water into a bottle and it becomes the bottle.
 You put it in a teapot, it becomes the teapot.
-Now, water can flow or it can crash.
-[Be water, my friend](https://youtu.be/cJMwBwFj5nQ)." &mdash; Bruce Lee
+Now, water can flow or it can crash. <a href="https://youtu.be/cJMwBwFj5nQ" style="color:#025982;">Be water, my friend</a>." &mdash; Bruce Lee

 > "Absorb what is useful, discard what is useless and add what is specifically your own." &mdash; Bruce Lee